Genez-io/deployapps-landing-page/content/posts/integrating_github_actions_with_genezio_for_cicd.md

 #### 3. Store genezio Token securely:

-To use the _genezio deploy_ command, you need to authenticate to the genezio cloud.
-You should store your genezio token keys securely and not hard-code them in the workflow.
+To use the _genezio deploy_ command, you need to authenticate to the DeployApps cloud.
+You should store your DeployApps token keys securely and not hard-code them in the workflow.

 You can generate your token using this link: {{< external-link link="https://app.genez.io/settings/tokens" >}}app.genez.io/settings/tokens{{< /external-link >}}